cpp-lln-lab/bidspm/docs/source/method_section.rst

 Dataset description
 ===================

-Use the :func:`src.workflows.bidsReport` function to description of your dataset that can be used for your methods section
+Use the :func:`bidsReport` function to description of your dataset that can be used for your methods section

 Preprocessing & GLM
 ===================

-This can be generated with the :func:`src.reports.boilerplate` function.
+This can be generated with the :func:`boilerplate` function.

 Output example - Preprocessing
 ------------------------------